ixofoundation/ixo-blockchain/x/bonds/spec/03_messages.md

 | BondDid   | `did.Did`   | DID of the bond we are interacting with (e.g. `did:ixo:U7GK8p8rVhJMKhBVRCJJ8c`)

 This message is expected to fail if:
-- bond being interacted with does not exist
+- bond does not exist or bond state is not HATCH or OPEN
 - amount is not an amount of an existing bond
-- bond state is not HATCH or OPEN
 - max prices is greater than the balance of the buyer
 - max prices are not amounts of the bond's reserve tokens
 - denominations in max prices are not the bond's reserve tokens